-Physicians and their patients are now using mobile health applications and wearable health tracking devices for treatment.
-These applications can collect patient data and transmit it to healthcare professionals safely and securely.
+Physicians and their patients are now using mobile health applications and wearable health-tracking devices for treatment.
+These applications can collect patient information and transmit it to healthcare providers safely and securely.

 Upon receiving the updated patient data, a physician can interpret and analyze the real-time data and provide the patients with a more precise examination and treatment in their telemedicine appointment.
 In other words, physicians can enhance their telemedicine practice by utilizing the data generated by mobile health apps and wearable tech devices.

 mHealth tools have expanded from the basic pager, phone calls, video calls, tablet, email, and others to more sophisticated forms, such as short message services.
 Advanced mobile health also includes physiological sensors and electronic pillboxes.

 With the growing list of mobile health applications, one must understand how consumers use the devices and leverage them for care coordination activities.
 Studies found that consumers use mobile phones for healthcare in different ways.
 One of the most common ways is to access search engines to understand symptoms and research treatments.

 The second common use is its ability to track symptoms and manage conditions, and the third common use has to do with communication with the healthcare professional.
 People that use medical health tools are more engaged in health and are more proactive about their treatments and conditions.

 Examples of mHealth Applications

 There are over 300,000 mobile health apps currently operating in the word, with up to 3.2 billion downloads.
 However, you can expect more apps to emerge in the coming years because of their high-demand.